soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 - [Attack Simulator](attack-simulator.md) allows you to run realistic attack scenarios in your organization to identify vulnerabilites.
 Simulations of current types of attacks are available, including a [display name spear-phishing attack](attack-simulator.md#display-name-spear-phishing-attack), a [password-spray attack](attack-simulator.md#password-spray-attack), a [brute-force password attack](attack-simulator.md#brute-force-password-attack), and more.

+## Automated investigation and response

+(NEW!)
+Office 365 ATP Plan 2 will now include [automated investigation and response (AIR)](automated-investigation-response-office.md) capabilities.
+If you don't have these capabilities yet, you'll have them soon with ATP Plan 2.

+AIR includes a set of security playbooks that can be launched automatically, when an alert is triggered, or manually, from a view in Threat Explorer.
+AIR can save your security operations team a lot of time and effort in effectively mitigating threats.
+To learn more, see [Automated Investigation and Response (AIR) with Office 365](automated-investigation-response-office.md).

 ## Permissions required to use ATP features

 To access ATP features in the Security & Compliance Center, you must be assigned an appropriate role.
 The following table includes some examples: